hsf-training/hsf-training-ml-webpage/_episodes/03-code_example.md

 A neural network is a very complex model with many hyperparameters.
 It is unlikely you will understand the code for how the network is built today, but if you are interested in neural networks, I would highly recommend reading Chapter 10 of the text (and Chapters 11-18 as well, for that matter).
 A neural network can be built as follows:

 ~~~
+import tensorflow as tf
+from tensorflow import keras

 def build_model(n_hidden=1, n_neurons=5, learning_rate=1e-3):
     # Build
     model = keras.models.Sequential()